-We have a proven track record thanks to the oil discoveries of Dvalin (Zidane) East and West in 2010/2012 and Nova (formerly known as Skarfjell) in 2012.
-These discoveries are currently entering the development phase and the future production from these fields will contribute tos the company’s targets.
+The exploration success includes the gas discoveries of Dvalin (Zidane) East and West in 2010/2012 and Nova oil and gas discovery (formerly known as Skarfjell) in 2012.
+These discoveries are currently under development and future production from these fields will contribute to the company’s targets.

 DVALIN (ZIDANE) DISCOVERIES (PL 435), NORWEGIAN SEA